Corporate Governance

 Key themes and interests of the dialogue

-- Performance Results of Existing Businesses and Future Prospects
+- Financial Results and Future Outlook

 Implementation of feedback to management and Board of Directors

-- The Director in charge of corporate affairs reported on the opinions and dialogues of institutional investors and analysts on Board of Directors.
+- The Director in charge of corporate divisions reported on the opinions and dialogues of institutional investors and analysts on Board of Directors.
 Share information, discuss and provide feedback with Director and Outside Director.
 (Semi-annually)

 - Quarterly reporting of dialogue to management and related departments.